Mathématique: Chapter 58

 Chapter 58

-Rush spent the Amtrak ride to New York on his laptop, reading through lists of pieces for classical piano, reproducing movements in his head, and creating a spreadsheet with every piece he knew, ranked by degree of familiarity.
-His repertoire was deep but not as broad as he’d have supposed.
+Rush spent the Amtrak ride to New York on his laptop, reading through lists of pieces for classical piano and reproducing movements in his head.
+He created a spreadsheet with every piece he knew, ranked by degree of familiarity.
+His repertoire was deep, but not as broad as he’d have supposed.
 It centered on the period bridging the late Classical and early Romantic Eras: Mozart, Schubert, Schumann, Chopin, and, of course, Beethoven.
-He’d had comparatively less luck with the Baroque and Impressionist Eras, which came as something of a surprise.

 “Too good for Bach, were we?”
-He muttered, scanning through lists of pieces, as the sun sank toward the horizon on the other side of the train car.
+He muttered, scanning through lists of pieces, as the sun sank toward the horizon on the far side of the train car.
 “Unimpressed with fugues?”
 He added a few pieces to the bottom of the list, but those would take some work.

-He had a few hits with the Impressionists—Debussy, Ravel, Sibelius.
+He had a few hits with the Impressionists: Debussy, Ravel, Sibelius.
 Better luck with Erik Satie.

-Could some of these preferences have come from Gloria Whitbourn, whomever she had been?
+Could some of these preferences have come from Gloria Whitbourn, whomever she’d been?
 His newfound musical talents were opening up a curiosity about her that, finally, didn’t feel forced.
 She’d given him the only gift he’d managed to carry with him across the mnemonic wall that separated his living and dead selves.

 He doubted it.